AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 .. tip:: You can multi-select objects for drag and drop by holding control/command key and selecting.

+- Toggle filter

+  Enable the filter editor page where you can create and save your own topology filters and filter groups, load them in the map, and edit or delete them.

 - Search

   The search box allows you to filter the objects that are plotted on the topology.